Alexmhack/python_intermediate/README.md

 For more tutorials like this head on to my [site](http://www.codementor.tk) and don't forget to checkout my [other](https://github.com/Alexmhack) tutorials on github.

+If you find any mistake in my code, please do contribute.